 Farberware Classic Stainless Steel Yosemite 8-Cup Coffee Percolator: Here is a link to my own percolator.
-It is about $20 and without question, it makes great coffee.
+It makes great coffee.
 I also own this manual coffee grinder but have not used it yet although the reviews are good: Hario Ceramic Coffee Mill.
 Note that whole beans store well when sealed in a Mason Jar (see How to Use a FoodSaver for Vacuum Canning).

 Lodge Logic Cast Iron Pre-Seasoned Drop Biscuit Pan: Biscuits with jam are one of my favorite comfort foods.
 This is the pan I purchased for biscuit making and to me, it was worth the cost.
 If you don’t mind seasoning your own (it’s easy), you can save some money with this one Texsport Cast Iron Biscuit Pan.

 Dorcy LED Wireless Motion Sensor Flood Lite: Having adequate light when the grid is down is another key to comfort.
 Don’t let the price lead you to think this wireless flood light is wimpy.
 I have two of these and feel that these lights are worth double the price.

 Coleman Mini Lantern: You already know that I have a think about flashlights but this is a slightly different take on portable lighting.
 It is 7.5 inches tall lantern and weighs just seven ounces, including batteries.
 And boy does it give off light.
 Inexpensive plus, it is a genuine Coleman.